basmalaazab/HandTalk/README.md

 ## 🎥 Running the live demo (locally)

-Unzip `live-demo.zip` from this repo.
+Clone this repo.
 The live webcam demo (`app.py`) reads your camera, extracts landmarks with MediaPipe in real time, buffers ~60 frames, and runs the model (downloaded automatically from Hugging Face) to predict the spelled phrase.

 ```bash
 pip install -r requirements.txt